IntelligentRoboticsLabs/docker_infrastructure/README.md

 ```bash
 docker pull jmguerreroh/school:ubuntu24
 ```
+When running the image, set 6080 as the host port in the Docker settings.
+Once it's running, continue with Step 6.

 ### 2. Clone the repository
 Create a directory for the school environment and clone the repository: